oracle-devrel/devo.tutorials/virtual-desktop-infrastructure-for-unreal-engine-on-oci.md

     sudo netfilter-persistent save
     ```

-1. I would recommend creating new user and securing your admin account with password or whitelisting your external IP you can find out how using [this video we did a while back](https://youtu.be/amqxaw2Ujn4?t=909)
+I would recommend creating new user and securing your admin account with password or whitelisting your external IP you can find out how using [this video we did a while back](https://youtu.be/amqxaw2Ujn4?t=909).

-4. You should now be able to access virtual machine via Remote Desktop solution of your choice.
+You should now be able to access the virtual machine using the Remote Desktop solution of your choice.
 Just type your external IP to connect to your machine.

 ### Using Unreal Engine on your Cloud